RobbeDGreef/vubhub/README.md

 - [ ] Further desktop development
 - [ ] More 'places' in the places tab, e.i. food places, free rooms etc.
 - [ ] Additional student news section where students can share information

+# Help me!
+## I don't see any lectures
+Check if you have selected the correct education type, faculty, education and groups.
+If there are still no lectures, try the reload button on the top right.
+And if all else fails try to remove the app's storage and retry.